Human iPSC Derived Neuronal Cell Cultures

-Modeling neurological and psychiatric diseases with neural cell cultures derived from human stem cells is a great promise of a fascinating technology.
+Human iPSC derived neuronal cell cultures for the modeling of neurological and of psychiatric diseases are a great promise of a fascinating technology.
 Induced pluripotent stem cells derived from a mesenchymal, hematopoietic or ectodermal lineage as fibroblasts allow differentiation to neural cells of different types and co-cultures of them:

 These human induced pluripotent stem cells can have a healthy or diseased origin.
 They can be used as new disease models.
 Alternatively, cells from a healthy origin can be genetically modified by CRISPR/CAS or other technologies to a disease genotype or vice versa.